 BIT 5594 Web-Based Applications and Electronic Commerce

 An examination of the concepts, technologies, and applications of electronic commerce.
 Topics include the world wide web as a platform for electronic commerce; intranets; electronic data interchange; electronic banking and payment systems; security and firewalls; software agents; and the social, legal, and international issues of electronic commerce.
-Must have completed the first year of the MBA program or the prerequisites to the Master of Accountancy.

 BIT 5624 Project Management and Project Leadership